ppy/osu-wiki/wiki/Performance_points/en.md

 ### How can I increase my rank and overall pp?

-**Your performance is ranked predominately based on your scores on individual maps.**
+**Your performance is ranked predominantly based on your scores on individual maps.**

 The best way to improve is to work at getting good scores on difficult maps or playing a wide variety of beatmaps.